tpodder/MovieManiac/README.md

 The app requests data from themoviedb.org using an API in the MovieSyncAdapter class.
 The API key for this app has been removed.
 If you wish to run the code, you can request your own API key from www.themoviedb.org.

+The app icon/logo has been taken the website http://maciejpasynkiewicz.com/?p=79 for personal use only.